Start your coworking business without assuming much more risk, optimizing profitability and adding value to the community

 Coworking spaces are updated buildings in technology due to the autonomy it offers to users.
 The integration of a smart building system helps to optimize the performance and good performance of the space.
 We are talking about electronic access, copy service or savings systems in consumption.

 There is a series of specific documentation for the management of coworking spaces that define processes and protocols of action.
-Some of them are the co-habitation rules, the protocol of action for managers, employee handbook, the coworking contract, among others.
+Some of them are the coworking contract or terms and conditions, co-habitation rules or house rules, the protocol of action for managers, employee handbook (to define roles and functions), protocols related to the travel experience such as on-boarding, check-outs, support, among others.
+We also elaborate on all documented processes for each department.

-Before the opening of the coworking space is important to start the commercial process and create the community to attract the pioneer members.
-We will plan and design the launching plan and each of its phases until the opening, taking into account the building works schedule.
+Before the opening of the coworking space is important to start the commercial process and create the community (online and offline) to attract the pioneer members.
+We will plan and design the launching plan and each of its phases with specific actions and goals, until the opening, taking into account the building works schedule.

 Once the coworking is running, we continue to accompany you in the next three-six months through fortnightly meetings.
 We also offer annual and quarterly evaluation sessions if the client wants.